NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Guthallath.md

     desc: "DC 37, attack +29\n__Constant__  __(8th)__ _[[Spells/Truesight|Truesight]]_ __(3rd)__ _[[Spells/Haste|Haste]]_"

   - name: "Annihilation Beams"
     desc: "`pf2:2`  A guthallath releases two beams of destruction from its eyes.
 Each beam is a 120-foot line.
-Everything in either line takes 13d10 untyped damage with a DC 41 Fortitude check save.\nA creature reduced to 0 HP is reduced to a fine powder as the [[Spells/Disintegrate|Disintegrate]] spell.
-There is no additional effect on creatures in any area where the beams overlap.\nThe guthallath can't use this ability again for 1d4 rounds."
+Everything in either line takes 13d10 untyped damage with a DC 41 Fortitude check save.\n\nA creature reduced to 0 HP is reduced to a fine powder as the [[Spells/Disintegrate|Disintegrate]] spell.
+There is no additional effect on creatures in any area where the beams overlap.\n\nThe guthallath can't use this ability again for 1d4 rounds."

   - name: "Deadly Throw"
-    desc: "`pf2:1`  **Requirements** The guthallath has a creature [[Conditions/Grabbed|Grabbed]] or [[Conditions/Restrained|Restrained]]\n**Effect** The guthallath throws the creature into the air, 100 feet high and 50 feet away.
-If the flung creature lands on another creature, the creature it lands on takes the same amount of bludgeoning damage.\nThe creature being landed on can attempt a DC 41 Reflex check save."
+    desc: "`pf2:1`  **Requirements** The guthallath has a creature [[Conditions/Grabbed|Grabbed]] or [[Conditions/Restrained|Restrained]]\n* * *\n\n**Effect** The guthallath throws the creature into the air, 100 feet high and 50 feet away.
+If the flung creature lands on another creature, the creature it lands on takes the same amount of bludgeoning damage.\n\nThe creature being landed on can attempt a DC 41 Reflex check save."

   - name: "Powerful Blows"
     desc: "  If a guthallath hits with an attack and rolls a natural 19 on the d20 roll, the attack is a critical hit.
 This has no effect if the 19 would be a failure."

   - name: "[[Bestiary Ability Glossary/Trample|Trample]]"
-    desc: "`pf2:3`  Huge or smaller, foot, DC 45 Reflex check\n"
+    desc: "`pf2:3`  Huge or smaller, foot, DC 45 Reflex check\n\n* * *\n"

 ```